Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Steps:

-1. Navigate to Course detail page - Login if prompted.
+1. Login as superuser.
-2. Click on the 'create course' button below the page
+2. Click on the 'create course' button below the page.
 3. Enter the follow details:
     - Title: Course Title
     - image: Course image